 Skin in your 60s+

-Collagen and elastin production continues to decrease, skin becomes duller, and we start to notice broken capillaries around the nose, cheeks and chin.
+In our sixties, collagen and elastin production continues to decrease, skin becomes duller, and we start to notice broken capillaries around the nose, cheeks and chin.

 Skincare essentials: Oil-based cleanser, gentle exfoliator, eye cream, antioxidant serum, nourishing anti-ageing moisturiser, vitamin C oil, sunscreen.